About this listing

-This room is up three flights of stairs - it's pretty quiet, and in a great location - guests would share a bathroom and kitchen with Thomas, my roommate when I'm in NYC.
+This room is up three flights of stairs - it's pretty quiet, and in a great location - guests would share a bathroom and kitchen with Geoffrey, my roommate when I'm in NYC.
 Washer Dryer, plenty of clean linens, and a comfortable bed!

 Rent my quiet back from the street room in the East Village.
 It's private and has everything you need, from wi fi to a tidy bathroom.!
 Its an extremely safe 24 hour neighborhood.
 There's lots of work by local artists in my kitchen, and a washer dryer you can use with the guidance of your hostess - it drains into the sink, nyc tenement style!
 Couples are ok, its just extra~!
 The bed is full size and has pillows galore, and the linens are fresh.
 It's a third floor walk up, in a well maintained prewar building, My block has a couple of nice restaurants, Supper and Il Bogato, and my favorite pizza is Rizzo's, a block and a half away on Clinton Street.
 Its close to a lot of pubs and shops but my particular street isn't noisy or crowded - things go block by block here in manhattan.
 I've had good experiences with all my guests so far - we've both been lucky!